eschan145/DieKnow/README.md

 For ease of use, a beta GUI application is located in [`gui.pyw`](src/gui.pyw), powered by the Windows win32 API.

-Supported DyKnow version: `7.10.45.7`.
-DieKnow will not work for any other version (TODO).

 ![Screenshot of DieKnow GUI](screenshot2.png)

 Compilation instructions can be found [here](COMPILING.md).